 If you would like to read the full KHDA inspection report - and we strongly recommend that you do so - you will find it here.

 The school makes it easy for parents - children look forward to going to school - and parents seem positive regarding the progress made and attainment by their children.
-Parents are generally happy with the quality of academic performance - not a single parent was dissatisfied with this key criterion - though having said this, a surprising 22% felt that they needed to organise tuition outside the school.
+Parents are generally happy with the quality of academic performance - only one parent was dissatisfied with this key criterion - though having said this, a surprising 21% felt that they needed to organise tuition outside the school.
 They, along with its students, also appreciate the school's strong community ethic as well as the work it does to build individual confidence and strength.

-There are the common Dubai private school grumblings of fees being too high, with around 11% of respondents feeling that they do not offer value for money, though 89% each felt that they partially or fully agree do so.
-And some 30% of parents (compared with 43% a year ago) have considered moving their child from GIS to another school - although, clearly they have not followed through on this consideration.
-85% of parents would unreservedly recommend GIS to other parents - the majority of the remainder were not sure if they would do so, though 4% said that they would not do so.
+There are the common Dubai private school grumblings of fees being too high, with around 8% of respondents feeling that they do not offer value for money, though 92% felt that they partially or fully agree that they do so.
+And some 16% (compared with 30% of parent in 2021 and 43% in 2020) have considered moving their child from GIS to another school - although, clearly they have not followed through on this consideration.
+92% of parents would unreservedly recommend GIS to other parents - the majority of the remainder were not sure if they would do so, though 4% said that they would not do so.

-If you are a parent, teacher or student at Greenfield International School and would like to share your experience with other potential members of your community, please complete our Survey.
+If you are a parent, teacher or student at Greenfield International School and would like to share your opinions and experience with other potential members of your community, please complete our Survey.